 - Door-to-door: Rather than meet a carrier at a terminal, you can have your vehicle delivered right to your door.

-- Domestic shipping: uShip carriers can transport vehicles nationwide, including to and from Alaska and Hawaii.
+- Domestic shipping: Carriers in uShip’s network can transport vehicles nationwide, including to and from Alaska and Hawaii.

 - International shipping: You can use uShip to book an international vehicle shipment via a drive-on vessel or a shipping container.

-- Alternative vehicles: Use the marketplace to ship motorcycles, RVs, personal watercraft, farm equipment and more.
+- Alternative vehicles: Use the marketplace to ship motorcycles, RVs, personal watercraft, heavy equipment and more.

 When you pay for a shipment, uShip won’t transfer the carrier’s payment until the shipment is completed.
 This is called an escrow payment hold.
 Many positive uShip reviews note this feature, as it protects customers from carrier scams. uShip offers free cancellation, but not all carriers do.
 Depending on the agreement and time of cancellation, you may have to pay a cancellation fee to the carrier.